By Meredith Critchfield, PhD

 As we say at the end of every episode, thank you so much for listening and go Lopes!

-To learn how you can make a difference in the world of education, contact Grand Canyon University’s College of Education and start on your journey to find your purpose.
+To learn how you can make a difference in the world of education, check out the degrees available within Grand Canyon University’s College of Education and start on your journey to find your purpose.